-On cold days, the Piz Bial offers surprising warmth.
+On cold days, the Piz Bial offers average warmth with better-wet warmth than any competitor.
 While most synthetic jackets are loaded with some kind of manufactured material, this uses 88% virgin wool and 12% polylactide.
-We like to use it as our final layer in cold weather or as an insulative jacket underneath a shell when the temperatures plummet into the double negatives.
-It's not the warmest insulated jacket on the market, but it can be worn all year round.
+We like to use it as our final layer in cold weather or as an insulative jacket underneath a shell — when the temperatures plummet into the double negatives.
+It's not the warmest insulated jacket on the market, but with proper layering, it can be worn all year round.

 We're most impressed by the relative amount of warmth when wet.
 Insulated jackets keep you warm, even if you accidentally get soaked.
 We got caught in a rainstorm on a cold-weather hike, and the integrated wool did a great job of keeping us warm, even when wet - more so than other synthetic contenders.
 As a result of this experience, it's one we'd easily recommend for pretty much any activity, either on its own or under a shell.
 Just let it be known that it's far from waterproof.